mhofmann-itnovum/docs-alfresco/search-enterprise/latest/install/index.md

 ## Alfresco Elasticsearch connector 3.0

-To install the Elastic Search Connector you can use JAR files, and deploy using Docker images that are packaged in Helm charts or with Docker Compose,
+To install the Elastic Search Connector you can use JAR files, and deploy using Docker images that are packaged in Helm charts or with Docker Compose.

 > **Note:** Kubernetes deployment is not supported.